griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 mySum(x)
 sum(x)

-# run benchmark testss
+# run benchmark tests
 microbenchmark(mySum(x), sum(x))
 ```

-In mySum we use a for loop to sum all the elements of the vector.
-The syntax is fairly straight forward, we loop over the length of the argument passed to x and designate i as the variable to store the iteration of the loop.
-Prior to that we use an if statement to make sure the user has supplied a numeric vector.
-This statement simply executes the block of code in curly brackets if the expression in parenthesis is TRUE, we use an ! to reverse the outcome of the result give by is.numeric().
-All of this is defined as a function which is just a way to store a piece of code so we don't have to type the same code over and over.
-As we can see sum() is 2-3 orders of magnitude faster.
+In mySum(), we use a for loop to sum all the elements of the vector.
+The syntax is fairly straight forward.
+We loop over the length of the argument passed to x and designate i as the variable to store the iteration of the loop.
+Prior to that, we use an if statement to make sure the user has supplied a numeric vector.
+This statement simply executes the block of code in curly brackets.
+If the expression in parenthesis is TRUE, we use an ! to reverse the outcome of the result give by is.numeric().
+All of this is defined as a function, which is a way to store a piece of code so we don't have to type the same code snippet repeatedly.
+These benchmark tests show that sum() is 2-3 orders of magnitude faster than our handwritten mySum() function.

 ## Additional resources